Documentation Index

 Make a note of the following before proceeding with the integration steps:

-Traceable requires a pre-configured F5 security policy to complete the integration with F5.
-If you do not have a pre-configured policy, complete the following steps to create a security policy in F5.
+• Make sure you have a pre-configured F5 security policy to complete the integration with F5.
+If you do not have a pre-configured policy, see Create a New Application Security Policy.

 Note